 Apple Pay security

-The safer and private way to pay
+A safer way to pay

 - You don't need to have your card on you when you buy something